-Also, since neither the NEdit or Emacs editors need a terminal window (they create their own window when started), this checkbox remains unchecked when the nedit option is selected from the Viewer menu.
+Also, since neither NEdit nor Emacs needs a terminal window (they create their own window when started), this checkbox remains unchecked when the nedit option is selected from the Viewer menu.

 Command to open file

 Enter the name of the program to be used as the file viewer.